BenjaminAlbrecht84/MAIRA/README.md

 # Getting started

 As MAIRA is written in Java, installing the program can be done quite easily through one of its installer programs (see next section).
-If your operting system is LINUX you should double check your Java version.
+If your operting system is LINUX you should double check if you are running the Java runtime environment version 12 (or later).
+Otherwise you do not have to care aout your Java version.

 Upon startup, MAIRA will first load its own version of the NCBI taxonomy tree (which takes a couple of seconds).
 Once being initialized, MAIRA is ready to kick off an analysis of long-read data.
 To produce good results, keep in mind that your reads should have an average read length of at least 3000bp.